Torlonia Collection: Museum

 In 1875, Prince Alessandro founded the Torlonia Museum on Via della Lungara in the Trastevere neighborhood of Rome.
-In that year the collection consisted of 517 works - new additions continued to be made until 1884, when the collection numbered 620 sculptures.
+In that year the collection consisted of 517 works – new additions continued to be made until 1884, when the collection numbered 620 sculptures.
 The museum was only accessible to small groups of visitors and access by scholars was limited.
 A catalogue of the collection, authored by Pietro Ercole Visconti and featuring phototypes of all 620 works, was published in 1884.
-Prince Alessandro arranged for this catalogue to be donated to private individuals and to the libraries of archaeological institutes, in order to "bring it [the collection] in a splendid manner...to the notice of archaeologists, scholars, and all those who lack the opportunity to have it often before them."
+Prince Alessandro arranged for this catalogue to be donated to private individuals and to the libraries of archaeological institutes, to "bring it [the collection] in a splendid manner...to the notice of archaeologists, scholars, and all those who lack the opportunity to have it often before them."

 Exhibition

-In 2013, Prince Alessandro Torlonia (1925-2017) established the Torlonia Foundation to manage the collection.
+In 2013, Prince Alessandro Torlonia (1925–2017) established the Torlonia Foundation to manage the collection.
 In 2016, the family, the foundation, and the Italian government signed an accord to display the collection.
 Restoration work sponsored by the Italian luxury house Bulgari, primarily to remove thick accumulations of dust, also began in 2016.

 In October 2020, an exhibition of 92 works from the Torlonia Collection opened at the Capitoline Museums in Rome, the first public display of works from the Torlonia Collection in decades, and came after a series of failed negotiations between the Torlonia family and the Italian government over displaying or purchasing the collection dating back to the 1960s.
-After the exhibition was prolongued and finally came to an end in Rome, it was shown in Milano at the Gallerie d'Italia.
-It is due to travel through Europe and the United States.
+After the exhibition was prolonged and finally came to an end in Rome, it was shown in Milano at the Gallerie d'Italia and the Louvre in Paris.
+In 2025, an exhibition of a varied selection of pieces organized by the Art Institute of Chicago will also go on to the Kimbell Art Museum in Fort Worth, Texas and the Montreal Museum of Fine Arts in Canada.